e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ![inst02](./gitimg/macos_posgresapp/04a_firstrun_unidentified.png)

-5. But at this point you will be told about a potential security issue when you attempt to connect to `postgresql`.
+5. If you do not see that UNIDENTIFIED DEVELOPER warning, then congratulations.
+But at this point you will be told about a different potential security issue when you attempt to connect to `postgresql`.
 You need to `OK` this.

 ![inst02](./gitimg/macos_posgresapp/04e_firstrun_db_connection.png)